Map shows where snow to hit the UK this week as temperatures plunge to -10C

 A blanket of snow is set to fall upon parts of the UK as the Met Office forecasts wintry showers this week as temperatures may plunge as low as -10C.

-There are currently three weather warnings in place this week as heavy rain, snow and ice are all expected to descend upon the country.
-Up to 20cm of snow could settle on higher ground as a band of cold air pushes north on Thursday.
+There are currently 11 weather warnings in place this week as heavy rain, snow and ice are all expected to descend upon the country.
+Up to 20cm of snow could settle on higher ground as a band of cold air pushed north on Thursday.

 Click here for live updates on the weather.

-A yellow weather warning for snow has been issued for East Midlands, East of England, North East England, North West England, Wales, West Midlands, and Yorkshire & Humber from 3am Thursday until 3am Friday.
+A yellow weather warning for snow warning was issued for East Midlands, East of England, North East England, North West England, Wales, West Midlands, and Yorkshire & Humber on Thursday.

+Yellow warnings will continue across most of the UK on Friday and Scotland on Saturday with the Met Office urging people to be cautious.

+A snow and ice warning is in place across northern Scotland from 3pm today until 6pm tomorrow with expected travel disruption and a likelihood that communities could become cut off due to snowfall.

 “A band of rain, sleet, and increasingly snow, will push north on Thursday bringing up to 2cm snow at lower-levels, 2-5cm on ground above 200m, and perhaps as much as 10-20cm above 400m,” the Met Office said.